thefrontside/microstates/README.md

 ## `initialize` transition

-Initialize transition converts value into a microstate when a microstate is being created with the `create` function.
+The `initialize` transition converts value into a Microstate when a Microstate is being created with the `create` function.
 The initialize transition is invoked for every microstate that declares one.
 They are called from top to bottom, meaning that a parent microstate is initalized before the children.
 This is imporant because the parent microstate can change what children are created.

-You can use this mechanism to change the value that is used to initialize children microstates.
+You can use this mechanism to change the value that is used to initialize children Microstates.

-For example,
+For example:

 ```js
 class Person {